reorg/pg_repack/doc/pg_repack.rst

     Perform an online CLUSTER ordered by the specified columns.

 ``-X CONDITION``, ``--where-clause=CONDITION``
-    Only repack rows that satisfy the specified condition.
+    Remove certain live rows from the table.
+Use this option to clean up rows that are not needed anymore. table.
 The condition is a SQL WHERE clause that is applied to the table being repacked.
-    This can be useful for selectively repacking only a portion of a table.
 Note that the condition specifies which rows WILL remain in the table after repacking, not which rows will be deleted.
+    --where-clause="deleted_at IS NOT NULL" will lead to the repacked table removing all rows where deleted_at is NULL at the time of repack start.

 ``-n``, ``--no-order``
     Perform an online VACUUM FULL.
 Since version 1.2 this is the default for